-- Enrolling the second week of a 17 week semester for a class that meets two or more days per week, or enrolling the third week of a 17 week semester for a class that meets one day per week, or enrolling the second week of a 17 week semester in a combination of classes that meets one or more days per week. - 2.
-Enrolling in a 10-week term during the second week of classes. - 3.
-Enrolling in a January Interterm course on the 4th day of class or later. - 4.
-Enrolling in a 4-week summer course on the 4th day of class or later. - Enrolling in a weekend cycle class on the Saturday of the first full weekend or later.
+- 1. Enrolling the 8th workday of a semester or term or thereafter. - 2.
+Enrolling in a January Interterm course on the 4th workday of class or later. - 3.
+Enrolling in a 4-week summer course on the 4th workday of class or later. - 4.
+Enrolling in a weekend cycle class on the Saturday of the first full weekend or later.
 Appeal is not required on the Saturday of the first full weekend, but payment of the late fee is.

 Drops and Withdrawals.
 Dropping a class is the process through which a student officially notifies the Registrar or regional campus of the intention not to attend a class or classes.
-The drop period for terms or semesters that are five weeks in length or longer begins on the first day of open enrollment for the term or semester and continues through the first seven days (Monday through Sunday) of the term or semester, excluding university holidays.
+The drop period for terms or semesters that are five weeks in length or longer begins on the first day of open enrollment for the term or semester and continues through the first seven work days (Monday through Sunday) of the term or semester, excluding university holidays.
 The drop period for terms that are four weeks or less is the first four days of the term.
 Classes dropped are not recorded on the official transcript.

 Withdrawal is the process through which a student officially notifies the Registrar or regional campus of the intent to not attend a class or classes after the drop period is over.
-The withdrawal period for terms and semesters that are five weeks in length or longer begins the first day of the second week of the term or semester and continues through the 60% point of the term or semester.
-The withdrawal period for terms and semesters that are four weeks in length or shorter begins the 5th day of the first week.
+The withdrawal period for terms and semesters that are five weeks in length or longer begins the 8th work day of the term or semester and continues through the 60% point of the term or semester.
+The withdrawal period for terms and semesters that are four weeks in length or shorter begins the 5th work day of the first week.
 Students enrolled in a class that meets 2-6 consecutive days must withdraw before the second class meeting commences.
 Students enrolled in a class that meets for one day only cannot withdraw.
 Withdrawals are recorded on the official transcript as a W.

-Notification from the student to drop or withdraw can be submitted in person or by phone, e-mail, letter, or fax to the Registrar or regional campus.
+Notification from the student to drop or withdraw can

+be submitted in person or by phone, e-mail, letter, or fax to the Registrar or regional campus.
 A student who fails to withdraw or drop officially from a registered course will receive a grade of NCR, WF, or F depending on the grade option and the student's last date of attendance.